Glyoxylic acid: Structure and nomenclature

-Although the structure of glyoxylic acid is described as having an aldehyde functional group, the aldehyde is only a minor component of the form most prevalent in some situations.
-Instead, it often exists as a hydrate or a cyclic dimer.
+The structure of glyoxylic acid is shown as having an aldehyde functional group.
+The aldehyde is only a minor component of the form most prevalent in some situations.
+Instead, glyoxylic acid often exists as a hydrate or a cyclic dimer.
 For example, in the presence of water, the carbonyl rapidly converts to a geminal diol (described as the "monohydrate").
-The equilibrium constant (K) is 300 for the formation of dihydroxyacetic acid at room temperature:
+The equilibrium constant (K) is 300 for the formation of dihydroxyacetic acid at room temperature: Dihydroxyacetic acid has been characterized by X-ray crystallography.

-In solution, the monohydrate exists in equilibrium with a hemiacylal dimer form:
+In aqueous solution, this monohydrate exists in equilibrium with a hemiacylal dimer form:

 In isolation, the aldehyde structure has as a major conformer a cyclic hydrogen-bonded structure with the aldehyde carbonyl in close proximity to the carboxyl hydrogen:

 The Henry's law constant of glyoxylic acid is KH = 1.09 × 104 × exp[(40.0 × 103/R) × (1/T − 1/298)].

 Preparations

 The conjugate base of glyoxylic acid is known as glyoxylate and is the form that the compound exists in solution at neutral pH.
 Glyoxylate is the byproduct of the amidation process in biosynthesis of several amidated peptides.

-For the historical record, glyoxylic acid was prepared from oxalic acid electrosynthetically: in organic synthesis, lead dioxide cathodes were applied for preparing glyoxylic acid from oxalic acid in a sulfuric acid electrolyte.
+For the historical record, glyoxylic acid was prepared from oxalic acid electrosynthetically: in organic synthesis, lead cathodes were applied for preparing glyoxylic acid from oxalic acid in a sulfuric acid electrolyte.

-Hot nitric acid can oxidize glyoxal to glyoxylic; however this reaction is highly exothermic and prone to thermal runaway.
+Hot nitric acid can oxidize glyoxal to glyoxylic acid, however this reaction is highly exothermic and prone to thermal runaway.
 In addition, oxalic acid is the main side product.

 Also, ozonolysis of maleic acid is effective.